This hospital has

 Find out the latest events at our hospital.

-As we age, our brains change.
-Traumatic brain injuries can alter how we experience these changes.
-Attend this virtual CEU opportunity to learn more about traumatic brain injuries and their impact on aging.
+Mild head injuries and concussions are the most common type of head injury, with more than 2 million injuries occurring each year.
+Attend this virtual CEU opportunity to learn more about the effects and treatment of these injuries.
 Guest speaker Dr. Richard Senelick specializes in both neurology and the subspecialty of neurorehabilitation.